Anthony Davis’ Father: ‘I Would Never Want My Son To Play For Boston’

 — Ramona Shelburne (@ramonashelburne) February 2, 2019

 The following offseason, the Celtics traded Thomas to Cleveland, as part of a deal in which Boston obtained star guard Kyrie Irving.
-Thomas has been an oft-injured journeyman since the trade, splitting last season between Cleveland and the Los Angeles Lakers but playing only 32 games due to a hip injury.
+Thomas has been an oft-injured journeyman since the trade, splitting last season between Cleveland and the Los Angeles Lakers, but playing only 32 games due to a hip injury.
 Thomas signed a one-year deal with the Denver Nuggets last summer, but has yet to play a game for the Nuggets.

 Following the comments from Davis’ father, numerous social media users called out the Davis family for hypocrisy, pointing out that the younger Davis is also showing a lack of loyalty to his team by seeking a trade.

 What seems to be clear is that in the NBA, loyalty isn’t a primary consideration for players or teams.
-Teams have many considerations- starting with winning, and profitability- that come ahead of loyalty, and players do as well.
+Teams have many considerations, starting with winning, and profitability, that come ahead of loyalty, and players do as well.
 Teams are going to trade players, even if they’re beloved, if they feel it gives them a better chance to win, and it would be hard to argue that the decision to get rid of of Thomas hasn’t worked out well for the Celtics.
 Similarly, if Anthony Davis’ goal is to win a championship, the obvious move is to do exactly what he did, which is ask for a trade.